norbert-acedanski/calendar/README.md

 ```

 # TODO
+- handle the situation, when TABLE_DISTANCE is more than 1 for printing the holidays and national holidays
 - add possibility to store national holidays in a separate json file and load into the script

 # Licence